Loading...

 Portion Control

-Reduce the portion size of chole bhature to manage carbohydrate intake better.
+Reduce the portion size of chole bhature to minimize the rapid intake of carbohydrates and fats.

 Hydration

-Drink plenty of water before and during the meal to aid digestion.
+Drink water before your meal to aid digestion and prevent overeating.

 healthspan-mbl